HJ-Lee-stack/HJ-Lee-stack/README.md

-- 👋 Hi, I’m @HJ-Lee-stack
+- 👋 Hi, I’m Hyunjeong Lee
-- 👀 I’m interested in learning new stuffs!
+- 👀 I’m interested in bioinformatics data science!
+My interest started from my computational-based disseration during my MSc final project!
-- 🌱 I’m currently learning basic python
+- 🌱 I’m currently learning basic python and trying to keep up with it in a regular base as much as I can!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ My future career goal is to contribute and collaborate on the bioinformatic research and development in pharmacuetics
-- 📫 How to reach me ...
+- 📫 How to reach me: please drop the email shown on my profile or message me on linkedin!
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 HJ-Lee-stack/HJ-Lee-stack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.